apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 ### Deprecation Warnings

-When an application programming interface (API) is changed or replaced by another API, it is marked as "deprecated."
+When an application programming interface (API) is changed or replaced by another API, it is marked as _deprecated_.
 The API still works in the near term, but is eventually removed.
 Some of these deprecated interfaces are reflected in Apache Cordova, and Xcode issues warnings about them when you build and deploy an application.
 The Xcode